'Skyscraper' is Dwayne Johnson on autopilot while the third 'Hotel' entry is the weakest by far.

 Dwayne Johnson is addicted to movies that don’t make a lick of sense.

 He segued from the “Fast and Furious” saga to the silliness of “Rampage.”
 Now, he’s thrown his A-list gravitas behind a movie that makes that car swiping saga look a PBS “Frontline” special.

 “Skyscraper” starts out strong, giving Johnson’s heroic lead a vulnerability that threatens to shake up the action movie formula.

 Soon, Johnson is throwing himself around the screen as if his character didn’t have an artificial leg and the laws of physics were mere suggestions.

-Johnson stars as Will Ford, a former FBI Hostage Rescue Team leader and U.S. war veteran.
+Johnson stars as Will Sawyer, a former FBI Hostage Rescue Team leader and U.S. war veteran.
 Will loses a leg in a blast featured in the film’s opening moments.
 Flash forward a spell, and he’s resumed his life, gained a gorgeous wife (Neve Campbell) and brought up two adorable kids (McKenna Roberts and Noah Cottrell).

 Will’s new line of work finds him inspecting security systems to make sure they deliver as promised.
 It brings him to Hong Kong where he’s tasked with debugging the largest skyscraper on the planet.

 The “Pearl” makes the Empire State Building look like an modest high rises.